chrispentester/BeaconObjectFile/shellcodeinject/README.md

 # OPSEC Concern

 This will be caught by Get-InjectedThread because in CreateRemoteThread it uses the allocated memory's base address "Alloc" as StartRoutine.
-This creates a thread with a start address not backed by a module on disk
+This creates a thread with a start address not backed by a module on disk.

 This will be caught by Sysmon from EventID 8 CreateRemoteThread.